 - Charitable contributions

 - Casualty loss

 - Business expenses for which you weren’t reimbursed

 If you’re already an itemizer, you should be sure to note how the most recent changes in the tax code may have (or may not have) affected certain deductions.

 Tip #5: Understand Tax Credits

 Tax credits act as reductions on the amount of tax owed.
-It’s important to note that they do not reduce your taxable income or change your tax bracket like a deduction might.
+It’s important to note that they do not reduce your taxable income or change your tax bracket as a deduction might.

 An example is the Earned Income Tax Credit, which helps low- to moderate-income workers and their families receive tax relief.
-If you qualify for this, you can use the credit to reduce the taxes you owe, which can in turn, potentially increase your return.2
+If you qualify, you can use the credit to reduce the taxes you owe, which can potentially increase your return.2

 This content is developed from sources believed to be providing accurate information.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.